ashishpatel16/KT-Messenger/README.md

 # KT-Messenger

-KT-Messenger is a chat application built using Firebase using ofcourse, the Kotlin Programming language✨
+KT-Messenger is a chat application built using Firebase and ofcourse, the Kotlin Programming language✨

 ---